Last Updated on June 28, 2022 by Rat Race Running

 There are two kinds of procrastination – the positive and the negative.

-The positive is when you put a task into the future because there are more urgent tasks at hand.
+The positive is when you put a task into the future because more urgent tasks are at hand.

-The negative procrastination is totally avoiding the task at hand because suddenly your room needs a general cleaning, or you have a chat with a friend or you just decided to take a nap.
+Negative procrastination is avoiding the task at hand because suddenly your room needs a general cleaning, you chat with a friend, or you decide to take a nap.

-There is a quote saying, “to eat an elephant – do it one bite at a time.”
-So, just start small and get it over with.
+A quote says, “to eat an elephant – do it one bite at a time.”
+So, start small and get it over with.